When Classes Evolve: A Benchmark and Framework for Stage-Aware Class-Incremental Learning: Experiments

 \subsection{Benchmark Comparison}

-In this section, we conduct a comprehensive evaluation of STAGE against other SOTA methods on Stage-Bench.
-The complete results, including final accuracy and average incremental accuracy, are detailed in Table~\ref{tab:com}.
-On the primary two‑stage benchmark, a clear performance hierarchy emerges: existing methods tailored for inter‑class knowledge isolation struggle to cope with the drastic morphological shifts in Stage‑CIL, reflected by their high Inter‑F and even higher Intra‑F values.
-In contrast, STAGE consistently achieves the best performance across all primary continual learning metrics.
-As visualized in Figure~\ref{fig:result40}, STAGE establishes a substantial lead from the early tasks and the advantage widens as more classes and stages are introduced, culminating in a gap of over 15\% in final accuracy by the final tasks.
-This highlights our model's superior scalability and robustness in long‑sequence evolutionary scenarios.
-Crucially, on the restructured three‑stage Object domain, STAGE maintains a significant lead, achieving a remarkably low Intra‑F of 0.31\%.
-This validates the generalizability of our stage‑agnostic predictive mechanisms.
+In this section, we evaluate STAGE against representative SOTA methods on Stage-Bench.
+The complete results, including final and average accuracy, are reported in Table~\ref{tab:com_stagebench}.
+On the primary two-stage benchmark, a clear performance hierarchy emerges: existing methods designed mainly for inter-class knowledge isolation remain clearly limited under the pronounced morphological shifts of Stage-CIL, as reflected by their high Inter-F and often even larger Intra-F values.
+In contrast, STAGE consistently delivers the strongest performance across the primary continual-learning metrics.
+As shown in Figure~\ref{fig:result40}, STAGE establishes an advantage from the early tasks, and the gap further widens as more classes and stages are introduced, eventually exceeding 15\% in final accuracy near the end of the stream.
+This indicates stronger robustness under long-sequence class evolution.
+Furthermore, on the restructured three-stage Object domain in Table~\ref{tab:object_stage_compare}, STAGE still maintains a clear lead and achieves a remarkably low Intra-F of 0.31\%, suggesting that explicit evolution-aware modeling remains effective beyond the two-stage core regime.